Major: Restaurant Management

 After earning his associate’s degree in Restaurant Management, Cardoso finished his bachelor’s degree in Hospitality Management through COD’s 3+1 agreement with Roosevelt University.
 He worked as a floor manager at Roka Akor Old Orchard in Skokie, where his responsibilities included scheduling the front-of-house staff and building relationships with guests.
 He then became the Food and Beverage/Rooftop Terrace Manager at LondonHouse Chicago.

 His dream of working at a high-end hotel in the Middle East came true when he accepted a job as restaurant manager for the Kempinski Residences and Suites in Doha, Qatar.
 He worked in the exclusive Z Lounge with panoramic views of the city and helped revamp the beverage program, which included creating signature craft-cocktails.

 “Qatar is really investing in tourism, and seeing big projects come to light was impressive,” he said.
 “I enjoyed working in a multicultural environment and being part of a team that’s striving to be the best of the best.
 My ultimately goal is to return soon.”

-Now back in the U.S., Cardoso is working as the restaurant manager at Hilton Chicago Northbrook.
+Now back in the U.S., Cardoso is the Senior Food and Beverage Manager at the St. Jane Hotel Chicago.
 He recommends College of DuPage to anyone interested in the culinary or hospitality fields because of the many offerings, the 3+1 program, and the student clubs and organizations.